France to allow class action lawsuits within months

 Under the legislation, fines for companies found guilty of fraud could reach 10 percent of their sales.

-Corporate fraud has become a sensitive issue after French meat processors were found to be at the centre of a Europe-wide scandal over mislabelled frozen meals containing horsemeat.
+Corporate fraud has become a sensitive issue after French meat processors were found to be at the center of a Europe-wide scandal over mislabeled frozen meals containing horsemeat.

 Another part of the package of legislation, aimed at encouraging more competition between insurers, allows policyholders to cancel contracts more easily after one year.